the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/03_act_03/resources/advanced_forms/_index.md

 {{< youtube "I2-JYxnSiB0" >}}

-## Drop-down Menu with Pre-filled Options
+## Drop-down Menu with Pre-filled Choices

 We see examples of drop-down menus all the time.
 For example, when filling out an address, there is often a drop down field for country as opposed to the user writing in "Hong Kong".